“Books have no other responsibility than not to make the reader hate reading.”

 Okay, so you probably weren’t asking yourself that, but it’s a question I feel strongly about.
 Stories play a fundamental role in our lives, but most people aren’t aware of it.
 In fact, I run into too many people who feel like reading fiction is actually a waste of time or simply a diversion or an escape from reality.
 Ack!
 I have to refrain from shaking people.

 Stories teach us humanity, plain and simple.
 They teach us to appreciate and understand the Other, or in other words people who are different from us.
 We learn sympathy and empathy and compassion toward other people by hearing their stories, and fiction provides a way to actually be in someone else’s head through an entire saga in their life.
 It doesn’t matter that the character isn’t real because fiction writers work very hard to make their characters true to life, which is the important thing.
 It’s like a simulation.
 You can’t ever actually be in someone’s head, but the author is giving you a glimpse of what that might be like.
-Every book gives you new ways to see the world, and I think that’s essential.
+Every book gives you new ways to see the world, and that’s essential.

 Now, as for fantasy stories, where the circumstances aren’t even possible, let alone probable, here’s the second part of my answer about essentialness: Stories provide metaphors that teach us stronger, more enduring lessons than any lecture could ever instruct us in.
 We learn about the loneliness of being a hero and fighting for what’s good and that sort of thing in a much more concrete way than we can in real life.
 More concrete?
 Yes.
 Because in real life, the outcomes of our actions might take years to unfold, so it’s harder to see the whole picture.
 Stories provide the models.
 I’m not saying I’m in favor of didactic fiction, that sets out to teach a particular principle.
-What I’m saying instead is that stories naturally teach us about what it means to be human, because all stories are about the human experience.
+What I’m saying instead is that stories naturally teach us what it means to be human, because all stories are about the human experience.

 How important is reading to writing?

 Can I answer this strongly enough?
 Reading is the KEY.
-How can you know how to write well unless you’ve read pieces that have been written well?
+How can you know how to write well unless you’ve read pieces that are written well?
 How can you know what makes a good story unless you’ve read lots and lots of good stories?
 How can you even know where to put punctuation marks unless you’ve read enough to be accustomed to where they go?

 I once attended a graduate-level poetry class where the professor asked us to name our favorite poets, and most of the class couldn’t think of any!
 It was nuts.
 You have to read the sorts of things you’re trying to write.
 When I teach, if I had to choose between giving the students a textbook with instructions and giving them a reader full of samples, I’d choose the reader hands down.
 We learn by observation.
 Reading is essential!